inducingchaos/raycast-spotify-extension/INFINITE_FETCH_IMPLEMENTATION.md

    - Created `useMySavedTracks` hook for caching and pagination
    - Updated `useYourLibrary` to use the new hook
    - Enabled caching by default with `useCachedPromise`
-3. Add loading state improvements
+3. ✅ Add loading state improvements
+   - Added progress tracking to `getMySavedTracks`
+   - Exposed fetch progress through hooks
+   - Added progress calculation and reporting

 ### Phase 2: Search Enhancement